K1riakos/mmr-finder-cli/README.md

 <img src="./demo-vid.gif" autoplay muted >
 </p>

+*Note: if you have zoomed in on this tab gif has an annoying purple grid, to fix it just go back to initial window zoom (100%) :D*

 📌
 I am not even sure if there is mmr system nowadays in league of legends but I came up with this idea of making a tool running in terminal and finds your mmr